dcdpr/did-btcr2/chapters/Beacons.md

 Process the ::Beacon Signal:: to retrieve the ::BTC1 Update:::

-1. Set `id` to the hexadecimal string representation of `hashBytes`.
+1. Set `id` to the hexadecimal string representation of `signalBytes`.
 1. Get `btc1Update` from `sidecarDocumentsMap` by its `id` if available, or from ::CAS:: by its `id` if not and `cas` is defined.
 1. If `btc1Update` is undefined, raise InvalidDidUpdate error.
 1. Return `btc1Update`.